 - Sarah Yong

-The email to party members includes a survey covering some specific issues the manifesto group is looking for feedback on.
+The email to party members includes a survey [now closed] covering some specific issues the manifesto group is looking for feedback on.
 The manifesto draft will in turn come to the Lib Dem Federal Policy Committee (FPC), which I’m an elected member of and so you can also let me have your views in the form below.

 A bit of explanation about the survey might be helpful too.
 As I commented on Facebook: